Does a Keto Diet Work for Prostate Cancer?

 Dr. Geo’s Take On the Ketogenic Diet and Prostate Cancer

-A low carbohydrate diet, which is what promote in the CaPLESS Method, of about 50 to 60g of carbs total (not sugar, carbohydrates) a day is still, eliminating refined; processed carbs is still essential for early-stage prostate cancer without metastasis or positive FDG PET scan.
+A low carbohydrate diet of about 50 to 60g of carbs total (not sugar, carbohydrates) a day is still, eliminating refined; processed carbs is still essential for early-stage prostate cancer without metastasis or positive FDG PET scan.

-The reason why a low carb diet is vital to beat non-metastatic prostate cancer is not that of glucose uptake of cancer cells, but the problems excess insulin and insulin resistance cause in promoting disease.
-In fact, there are data to suggest that patients with early-onset, type one diabetes mellitus (not type two) whose pancreas is no longer able to produce insulin are significantly less likely to develop prostate cancer, independent of diet changes.
+The reason why a low-carb diet is vital to beat non-metastatic prostate cancer is not due to the glucose uptake of cancer cells, but the problems of excess insulin production resulting in insulin resistance that promotes the disease.
+In fact, there is research to suggest that patients with early-onset, type one diabetes mellitus (not type two diabetes) whose pancreas is no longer able to produce insulin are significantly less likely to develop prostate cancer, independent of diet changes.

 If a huge guy is diagnosed with prostate cancer, then his high basal metabolic index (BMI) increases the risk of not only getting prostate cancer but dying from it.

-It is a good idea for an overweight person with prostate cancer to restrict carbs more than most as low carb diets, and a KD has shown to help with weight loss.
+It is a good idea for an overweight person with prostate cancer to restrict carbs as low carb diets, and a KD has shown to help with weight loss.

 Adding medium-chain triglyceride (MCT) to KD in a study to five severely cachectic cancer patients for one week induced a significant weight gain of 2 kg and improved their performance status.

 The bottom line is this: A low-carbohydrate, non-ketogenic diet is recommended for prostate cancer with few exceptions: one if the patient has a high BMI, or if prostate cancer is more advanced and shows on glucose dependant PET scan.